Azure Storage Explorer on LinuxApril 25, 2019

-The efforts into this direction started about 2 years ago with the public release of the “Serial Console” feature, which finally allowed customers to reach out to their VMs from the Azure Portal, without the need of an SSH connection.
+Azure started making efforts into this direction started about 2 years ago, with the public release of the “Serial Console” .
+As a result, customers were able to reach out to their VM’s from the Azure Portal, without the need of an SSH connection.

 So..what’s the usage of all this?

-The “Swap OS disk” and the “az vm repair” options are useful in troubleshooting the “no boot/no ssh” scenario.
+The “Swap OS disk” is one of the useful options in troubleshooting the “no boot/no ssh” scenario.

 For the “Swap OS disk”, in case you can’t access your VM or your VM is no longer booting right, you need to follow some simple steps: